edgedb/edgedb-js/packages/ai/README.md

   await fastChemistryAi.queryRag("What is the atomic number of gold?"), );

+// handle the Response object
+const response = await fastChemistryAi.streamRag(
+  "What is the atomic number of gold?",
+);
+handleReadableStream(response); // custom function that reads the stream

-// when you want to handle individual chunks for await (const chunk of fastChemistryAi.streamRag( "What is the atomic number of gold?",
+// handle individual chunks as they arrive for await (const chunk of fastChemistryAi.streamRag( "What is the atomic number of gold?",
 )) {